Alleged Rapist Russell Brand Was Hiding ‘In Plain Sight’, Abusers Often Do

 “

-The aughts may have provided a playground for this type of behavior, but let’s be clear: every decade since the dawn of time has enabled men to abuse women.
+The noughties may have provided a playground for this type of behaviour, but let’s be clear: every decade since the dawn of time has enabled men to abuse women.

 ”